Owain Glyndwr was a Welsh national hero. His life story is fascinating.

-Christened at Marlborough House with nine royal godparents, including Tsar Alexander II of Russia (1818-1881) and Caroline Amalie, the Dowager Queen of Denmark (1796-1881,) Toria was part of a rowdy, playful family that preferred leaping on the fine furniture to quiet pursuits and lessons, which frequently met with Queen Victoria, their grandmother’s disapproval.
+Christened at Marlborough House with nine royal godparents, including Tsar Alexander II of Russia (1818–1881) and Caroline Amalie, the Dowager Queen of Denmark (1796–1881), Toria was part of a rowdy, playful family that preferred leaping on the fine furniture to quiet pursuits and lessons, which frequently met the disapproval of Queen Victoria, their grandmother.

 Toria was described as "mischievous... smart, tall and elegant; she had a wonderful sense of humour and was a good friend to everyone."
 Throughout her life she enjoyed having pets, even keeping a tamed pigeon, carrying it around in a basket and taking it for walks.
 She liked cycling, horse riding, dancing and music, but her favourite pastime was photography.
 She collated several exceptional photo albums that have been used in exhibitions.